 By Joseph Bruno

 Siegel was born Benjamin Siegelbaum on February 28, 1906, in the Williamsburg section of Brooklyn, New York.
-As a teenager, he crossed the bridge to Manhattan and started a gang on Lafayette Street, which skirted the boarder of Little Italy, with another thug named Moe Sedway.
+As a teenager, he crossed the bridge to Manhattan and started a gang on Lafayette Street, which skirted the border of Little Italy with another thug named Moe Sedway.
 Their main racket was shaking down pushcart owners for protection money, and if they weren’t paid quickly, they burnt down the poor owner’s pushcart.

 The bad publicity from the Greenberg trial ruined Siegel’s man-about-town reputation in Hollywood, so The Commission sent Siegel to Las Vegas to scout locations for a hotel/casino they wanted to build.
-Siegel found the perfect place, and he convinced the boys from New York City, including his pal Lansky, to invest millions in an opulent night club he dubbed The Flamingo.
-The building of the The Flamingo was a disaster from the start.
+Siegel found the perfect place, and he convinced the boys from New York City, including his pal Lansky, to invest millions in an opulent nightclub he dubbed The Flamingo.
+The building of the Flamingo was a disaster from the start.
 His insistence on only the best of everything skyrocketed the costs to a staggering $6 million, which annoyed his partners in New York City more than just a little.
-Plus, there were concerns that maybe Siegel was skimming a little construction money off the top, to fund his actions with the ladies.
+Plus, there were concerns that maybe Siegel was skimming a little construction money off the top to fund his actions with the ladies.

-On June 20, 1947, in Beverly Hills, Siegel was sitting on the living room couch in the home of his girlfriend Virginia Hill, reading the Los Angeles Times.
+On June 20, 1947, in Beverly Hills, Bugsy Siegel was sitting on the living room couch in the home of his girlfriend, Virginia Hill, reading the Los Angeles Times.
 Suddenly, two rifle bullets fired from an open window struck Siegel straight in the face.
 One bullet hit his right cheek and settled in his brain.
 The second hit him in the nose and pierced his right eye.
 The eye was found on the floor, fifteen feet from Siegel’s lifeless body.